 Square Enix’s decision to force developer IO Interactive to slice this year’s Hitman into episodic installments was met with a chilly reception from both fans and critics.

-According to famed gaming journalist Jim Sterling, inside information suggested that it only happened because Square felt that episodic titles were the future of gaming, but the success single-player games like The Witcher 3 and Fallout 4 caused them to have doubts, although by then it was too late to change anything.
+According to famed gaming journalist Jim Sterling, inside information suggested that the episodic release only happened because Square felt that episodic titles were the future of gaming, but the successful single-player games like The Witcher 3 and Fallout 4 caused the publisher to have doubts, although by then it was too late to change anything.

 Gamezeen is a Zeen theme demo site.
 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.